boltops-tools/pipedream/docs/_docs/conventions.md

 ## Stack Name

-The CloudFormation stack name which creates the CodePipeline related resources is named the same as the pipeline name with `-cb` appended to the stack name.
+The CloudFormation stack name which creates the CodePipeline related resources is named the same as the pipeline name with `-pipe` appended to the stack name.
 Examples:

 Pipeline Name | Stack Name
 --- | ---
-demo | demo-cb
+demo | demo-pipe
-demo-unit | demo-unit-cb
-demo-web-unit | demo-web-unit-cb
+my-app | my-app-pipe

 {% include prev_next.md %}